 As a parent of a student enrolled in a Title 1 program, you have the right to communication from the school.
-When your student has been identified for enrollment or exit, you must be notified.
-Furthermore, you have the right to "opt out" your child from the program.
+Furthermore, you have the right to "opt out" your child from the program if you do not feel being part of it is in his/her best interest.
 Finally, the school is responsible for holding a parent information meeting to inform parents and guardians of the program and its benefits.
 It is strongly encouraged that the parent or guardian becomes an active participant in the students overall education.
 Research clearly shows that a strong relationship between the school and the parents correlate to improved student academic performance.

-If you have any questions about the Title 1 program, please contact your student's Guidance Office.
+If you have any questions about the Title 1 program, please contact your student's Guidance Counselor.